Ahmedkhaled391/Your-Friendly-Neighborhood-Linux/README.md

 - **GUI**: GTK
 - **Operating System**: Linux distributions (Ubuntu, with potential support for other popular distributions)

-## Description
-YFNL is a desktop app made in C to assist new users to Linux to do the basic commands like downloading packages, updating system, customizing their PC through a GUI instead of dealing with the terminal which will make things complicated for new Linux users.

 ## Installation
 1. Clone the repository: